Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-The Benefits of Gentle Movement During Fasting
+The Benefits of Gentle Movement During Ramadan

 Recommended Gentle Yoga Poses and Stretches